Lomnice nad Popelkou: Sights

-The most valuable part of the town is Karlov, formed by Karlovské Square and its closest surroundings.
-It was founded in 1739–1740 by Karl Joseph Morzin and named by its founder.
+The most valuable part of the town is Karlov, formed by the square Karlovské náměstí and its closest surroundings.
+It was founded in 1739–1740 by Karl Joseph of Morzin and named by its founder.
 Karlov later urbanistically merged with the Lomnice nad Popelkou.
 Since 1995, it has been declared a village monument reservation.
 It is known for its preserved half-timbered houses, a typical example of local vernacular architecture.

-The historic town centre is formed by Husovo Square.
+The historic town centre is formed by the square Husovo náměstí.
 It main landmark is the town hall from 1864, after the previous town hall burned down.
 It has a neo-Gothic façade.
-Town Museum and Gallery was founded in 1891 and since 1945 is located in the Hrubý House, the only Neoclassical building in the town built in the 1820s.
+Town Museum and Art Gallery was founded in 1891 and since 1945 has been located in a house called Hrubý dům, which was built in the 1820s and is the only Neoclassical building in the town.

-Lomnice nad Popelkou Castle in the northern part of Husovo Square was created by rebuilding an old Gothic keep in 1566–1567 into the Renaissance castle, and then in 1730–1737 into its current Baroque form.
+Lomnice nad Popelkou Castle in the northern part of Husovo náměstí was created by rebuilding an old Gothic keep in 1566–1567 into the Renaissance castle, and then in 1730–1737 into its current Baroque form.
 Today it serves for cultural and social purposes and as the seat of the library.

 Other sights on the square are two neo-Renaissance fountains from the second half of the 19th century, monument of Jan Hus from the 1890s, Baroque Marian column from 1713, and Baroque Church of Saint Nicholas from 1781.